Ender-ing/wre-docs/Render-Activity/localisation.md

 }
 ```

+> Note that *language expressions* are recursive - meaning you can use a *language expression* inside a *language expression*'s value!

 ### Global Language Expressions

 You may also access strings from the global `.locale` file (served at `resources` -> `/web/client/global-locale/..`) by adding the `$` prefix to the id of the *language expression*: